GenericMappingTools/gmt/doc/rst/source/cookbook/one-liner.rst

 Modern mode simplifies GMT by placing all commands between gmt :doc:`/begin` and gmt :doc:`/end`.
 However, for very simply plots, such as a simple coastline map that only requires a call to a single module, having to place that command between **begin** and **end** makes the documentation longer and more tedious to maintain.
-Because of this, we have implemented a special way to begin and end GMT modern mode within a single call to a plotting module.
+Because of this, we have implemented a special and quick way to begin and end GMT modern mode within a single call to a plotting module.
+When the plot finishes we automatically call gmt :doc:`/end` with the show command to display the plot(s).

 One-liner Syntax
 ----------------